icl-rocketry/Horatio/README.md

-WIP Control system for propulsive landing - to be paired with controller physics model repo.
+# Horatio

--
+- WIP Control system for propulsive landing - to be paired with controller physics model repo.

 Current control architecture
 -